Virginia Tech® home

 Ph.D. in Geospatial and Environmental Analysis (GEA)

-Students in the GEA program find homes mainly in the department of geography, but can be situated in the home departments of their adviser in the College of Natural Resources and Environment: Fisheries and Wildlife Science, Forest Resources and Environmental Conservation, and Sustainable Biomaterials.
+Students in the GEA program are typically advised by faculty in the Department of Geography, but they may also work with faculty from other departments in the College of Natural Resources and Environment: Fish and Wildlife Conservation, Forest Resources and Environmental Conservation, and Sustainable Biomaterials.
 Some students work with faculty in other colleges as well.

 General Information: